Mat-foucher/Tropical2020/README.md

 Creating a Tropical Combinatorial Curve with the Code:

 We are now ready to discuss how we may go about implementing a tropical curve in the code.
-To begin, the CombCurve object is what will be the tropical curve.
+To begin, the BasicFamily object is what will be the tropical curve.
-As per the overleaf reference guide, the CombCurve class has the sufficent properties of behaving properly according to the definitions in the reference.
+As per the overleaf reference guide, the BasicFamily class has the sufficent properties of behaving properly according to the definitions in the reference.

 To define a new tropical curve, we write the following:

-    TropicalCurve = CombCurve("TropicalCurve")
+    TropicalCurve = BasicFamily("TropicalCurve")

-The CombCurve object takes only one parameter in it's initializer, which is the name string.
+The BasicFamily object takes only one parameter in it's initializer, which is the name string.
 We now want to add edges, vertices, and legs to our curve, which we do as follows:

     v1 = vertex("v1", 1)